Ion Moța

-Ion I. Moța (5 July 1902 — 13 January 1937) was the deputy leader of the Romanian fascist Legionary Movement (Iron Guard), killed in battle during the Spanish Civil War.
+Ion I. Moța (5 July 1902 – 13 January 1937) was the deputy leader of the Romanian fascist Legionary Movement (Iron Guard), killed in battle during the Spanish Civil War.

 Biography

-Son of the nationalist Orthodox priest Ioan Moța, who edited a journal called Libertatea ("Liberty"), Ion I. Moța completed his baccalaureate at Bucharest's Saint Sava National College, then studied law in Paris (at the Sorbonne, 1920-1921), Cluj, and Iași.
+Son of the nationalist Orthodox priest Ioan Moța, who edited a journal called Libertatea ("Liberty"), Ion I. Moța completed his baccalaureate at Bucharest's Saint Sava National College, then studied law at the University of Paris (1920–1921), Cluj, and Iași.
 After being suspended from attending university in Romania, he returned to France.
 His thesis, finished in 1932 at the University of Grenoble, was entitled "Juridical Security in the Community of Nations", later published in Romania as "The League of Nations as a Vicious and Dangerous Ideal".

 At Cluj, he founded Acțiunea Românească ("Romanian Action"), a nationalist group inspired by Charles Maurras' Action Française.
 This organization fused with A. C. Cuza's National-Christian Defense League in 1925.
 Moța met Corneliu Zelea Codreanu at a meeting of antisemitic students in August 1923.

-In late 1923, Moţa, Codreanu, and other ultranationalist students formed a plan to assassinate Romanian politicians and leaders of Romanian Jewry seen as traitors and corruptors of Romanian national life.
-They were arrested in Bucharest on 8 October 1923 and sent to Văcărești prison.
+In late 1923, Moța, Codreanu, and other ultranationalist students formed a plan to assassinate Romanian politicians and leaders of Romanian Jewry seen as traitors and corruptors of Romanian national life.
+They were arrested in Bucharest on 8 October 1923 and sent to Văcărești Prison.
 At the trial, Moța shot Aurelian Vernichescu, the member of their conspiracy who betrayed it to the authorities.
-Despite the shooting and a confession of guilt, the jury found the group not guilty of and they were released on 29 March 1924.
+Despite the shooting and a confession of guilt, the jury found the group not guilty and they were released on 29 March 1924.
 Moța spent two months in Galata prison in Iași for the murder of Vernichescu before being acquitted and released on 29 September 1924.

 Codreanu made Moța leader of Frăția de Cruce ("Brotherhood of the Cross"), a fascist organization of peasants and students who would "fight for nationalistic renewal" (founded on 6 May 1924).
 Moța attended, together with A. C. Cuza, the September 1925 World Anti-Semitic Congress in Budapest; upon the founding of the Iron Guard (the Legion of the Archangel Michael) on 24 June 1927, he became deputy Captain to Codreanu.